-The school has attracted an interdisciplinary faculty from such fields as economics, linguistics, management sciences, international relations, comparative politics, and public policy.
+The school has attracted an interdisciplinary faculty from such fields as economics, management sciences, international relations, comparative politics, public policy, and linguistics.
 The various programs draw upon and contribute to research which focuses on the regions of the Pacific Rim and on major issues that affect the region.